AGNES AZZOLINO, Webmaster

 This region includes Delaware, Maryland, New Jersey, Pennsylvania, Virginia, and West Virginia.

-Agnes is President of Mathematical Concepts, inc., a consulting firm and publishing house.
+Agnes was President of Mathematical Concepts, inc., a consulting firm and publishing house.

 She is the author of Math Games for Adult and Child a book of language-based math games for 2